01-edu/public/subjects/devops/play-with-containers/README.md

 - `inventory-database container` is a SQL database server that contains your inventory database, it must be accessible via port `3306`.
 - `billing-database container` is a SQL database server that contains your billing database, it must be accessible via port `3306`.
 - `inventory-app container` is a Node.Js server that contains your inventory-app code running and connected to the inventory database and accessible via port `80`.
-- `billing-app container` is a Node.Js server that contains your billing-app code running and connected to the billing database and consuming the messages from the RabbitMQ queue.
+- `billing-app container` is a Node.Js server that contains your billing-app code running and connected to the billing database and consuming the messages from the RabbitMQ queue, and it can be accessible via port `80`.
 - `RabbitMQ container` is a RabbitMQ server that contains the queue
 - `api-gateway-app container` is a Node.Js server that contains your api-gateway-app code running and forwarding the requests to the other services and it's accessible via `HTTPS`.